Robert Jordan bibliography: Unpublished works

+In 2012, Harriet McDougal donated a large volume of Jordan's material to the special collections of the College of Charleston.
+The library is in possession of several early unpublished works entitled John One-Eye, Morgan, April the 15th and You're a Nice Man or What Did I Do to Deserve That.
+These works are accessible to researchers, though some documents in the collection are restricted and will not be available for viewing until thirty years after his death (September 2037).
+Among the restricted folders is one entitled "From the Tale of Five Sisters".

+Jordan's proposed works

-Jordan spoke about several works he planned on producing after the completion of The Wheel of Times main sequence.
-As he died before its completion, these works were left unfinished or unwritten.
+In his lifetime, Jordan spoke about several other works he planned on writing after the completion of The Wheel of Times main sequence.
+As he died before its completion, these works were left unwritten.

 The Wheel of Time side books

 Jordan spoke several times about writing additional works in the setting of The Wheel of Time, but did not leave detailed notes.
 Brandon Sanderson, who completed the unfinished Wheel of Time conclusion, has ruled out writing these side books, noting it would have gone against Jordan's wishes.

 Infinity of Heaven

 In the early 1990s Jordan began discussing his next fantasy trilogy, to follow the completion of The Wheel of Time.
 It was initially planned as a single book entitled Shipwreck but Jordan later described it as two trilogies, with the second book titled Shipwrecked and the series titled Infinity of Heaven.
 He said that it would be a Shōgun-esque series about a man in his 30s who is shipwrecked in an unknown culture, which would be similar to Seanchan culture.

 The main male character, who is shipwrecked there, comes from a place that might he considered a cross between Elizabethan England and the Italian city-states of the Renaissance with touches of the seventeenth century.
 I intend him to be a man in his thirties, a man of some experience and worldliness in his own culture (though this does him only occasional good where he finds himself), in contrast to Rand's innocence and naivete.
 The major female character is a noblewoman of the land where he is shipwrecked; by the law, whatever is cast up on the shores of her estates belongs to her: the ship, its cargo—its crew.